Hyperbolic triangulations and discrete random graphs: Algorithms for DHRG

 \section{Algorithms for DHRG}

-We show how the algorithms from Section \ref{sec:distalg} allows us to deal with the DHRG model efficiently.
+We show how the algorithms from Section \ref{sec:distalg} allow us to deal with the DHRG model efficiently.

-{\bf Computing the likelihood.} Let $H=(V(H), E(H))$ be a network.
-The quality of an embedding $m: V(H) \ra V(G)$ is measured with its {\it likelihood}, which describes how good the given embedding is at predicting whether two vertices are connected by an edge.
-The likelihood $L(m)$ is the probability that, if we connect vertices with edges according to the model outlined above, we exactly obtain $E(H)$; since this number is usually very small, we usually compute its logarithm, or {\it log-likelihood}.
-The log-likelihood can be computed with $\log L(m) = \sum_{v,w \in V(H)} \log p_{\{v,w\}\in E}(\dist(\map(v), \map(w)))$, where $p_\phi(d)=p(d)$ if $\phi$ is true and $1-p(d)$ if $\phi$ is false.

-Computing the log-likelihood in the continuous model is difficult, because we need to compute the sum over $O(n^2)$ pairs; a better algorithm was crucial for efficient embedding of large real world scale-free networks \cite{tobias}.
-The algorithms from the previous section allows us to compute it quite easily in the DHRG model.
-To compute the log-likelihood of our embedding of a network $H$ with $n$ vertices and $m$ edges, such that $\dist_0(v) \leq D$ for each $v \in V(H)$, we:
+{\bf Computing the likelihood.} Computing the log-likelihood in the continuous model is difficult, because we need to compute the sum over $O(n^2)$ pairs; a better algorithm was crucial for efficient embedding of large real world scale-free networks \cite{tobias}.
+The algorithms from the previous section allow us to compute it quite easily in the DHRG model.
+To compute the log-likelihood of our embedding of a network $H$ with $n$ vertices and $m$ edges, such that $\dist_0(v) \leq R$ for each $v \in V(H)$, we:

-\begin{itemize} \item for each $d$, compute $\tally[d]$, which is the number of pairs $(v,w)$ such that $\dist(v,w) = d$ -- the distance tally counter allows doing this in a straightforward way (simply by doing Add($\map(v)$, 1) for each $v \in V(H)$), in time $O(n D^2)$.
+\begin{itemize} \item for each $d$, compute $\tally[d]$, which is the number of pairs $(v,w)$ such that $\dist(v,w) = d$ -- the distance tally counter allows doing this in a straightforward way (simply by doing Add($\map(v)$, 1) for each $v \in V(H)$), in time $O(n R^2)$.

-\item for each $d$, compute $\edgetally[d]$, which is the number of pairs $(v,w)$ connected by an edge such that $\dist(v,w) = d$ -- this can be done in time $O(mD)$ simply using the distance algorithm for each edge. \end{itemize}
+\item for each $d$, compute $\edgetally[d]$, which is the number of pairs $(v,w)$ connected by an edge such that $\dist(v,w) = d$ -- this can be done in time $O(mR)$ simply by using the distance algorithm for each of $m$ edges. \end{itemize}

 After computing these two values for each $d$, computing the log-likelihood is straightforward.
 One of the advantages over \cite{tobias} is that we can then easily compute the log-likelihood obtained from other values of $R$ and $T$, or from a function $p(d)$ which is not necessarily logistic.